 To get online as a new business you really have two options.
 You can sign up with an existing delivery partner platform and use their infrastructure or do it independently and create your own online presence and offer delivery yourself.
 As an existing food business, your options are similar, but you would most likely have an online presence that you can either offer delivery directly from, or through social media channels or again, you can sign up with an existing delivery partner.

-Setting up an online store from scratch can be surprisingly simple, specially with the help of Square’s online website templates, but if you are planning on also going down the self delivery route you will have to consider more requirements and costs too.
-There are obvious costs, such as the purchase and upkeep of vehicles, petrol and tax but also taking out fast food delivery or delivery rider insurance.
+Setting up an online store from scratch can be surprisingly simple, but if you are planning on also going down the self delivery route you will have to consider more requirements and costs too.
+There are obvious costs, such as the purchase and upkeep of vehicles, petrol and tax but also taking out commercial vehicle insurance.
 As a private vehicle, your car or bike would not be covered as a food delivery vehicle.
 You then also have to consider the cost of employing a driver or doing it yourself.

 Signing up with delivery partners helps cover all of this and not only that, allows your business access to their customer base, ordering platforms and delivery infrastructure, but it will cost you.
-Popular delivery services such as Uber Eats, Just Eat and Deliveroo, all require an initial set up fee to partner with them and then take a percentage of each order in exchange for their platform and delivery.
+Popular delivery services such as Uber Eats), Menulog and Deliveroo, all require an initial set up fee to partner with them and then take a percentage of each order in exchange for their platform and delivery.
 These commission percentages can range between 13% and 30%.

 If you’re going your own way, then Square can not only help with creating and setting up our own online store, but in taking payments too.
 You can use the Square Online Checkout to generate a simple online checkout link or button for your menu items, with the name and price displayed.
 Then share the link on your new or existing website, social media channels or even in emails.

 With ecommerce partner Ecwid, you can also sync products from your Square catalogue with your website, social channels and even online marketplaces like Amazon, Etsy and eBay to create a single click purchase experience.
-Plus, it’s free to sign up to this year.
-There’s also Pepper HQ, a partner service which gives you ordering, marketing tools and more, all in your own branded iOS and Android mobile app.
+Plus, it’s free to sign up this year.
+There are other partner options as well, you can browse these on the Square website.